 - Choose whether to Attach Media or not.

-An email will be composed with your chat history attached as a text document.
+An email will be composed of your chat history attached as a text document.

 #5) Block WhatsApp Contacts